The Spiritual Battle: the World the Flesh and the Devil

 Indeed, all who desire to live a godly life in Christ Jesus will be persecuted (1 Timothy 3:12 ESV).

 Persecution is a sure indication that we belong to Jesus.
 Why?
 The world hates us because our hope and loyalty are in God’s kingdom, not in this world.
 So if we find ourselves in persecution we should not despair.
-Knowing our goal and the amazing promises of God will keep our hope and faith alive so we will be able to endure.
+Knowing our goal and the promises of God will keep our hope and faith alive so we will be able to endure.
 With this in mind we can truly give thanks and praise to God.
 When Paul and Silas were imprisoned they sang hymns of praise to God (Acts 16:25).
 Song is a source of strength as Paul tells us:

 Let the word of Christ richly dwell within you, with all wisdom teaching and admonishing one another with psalms and hymns and spiritual songs, singing with thankfulness in your hearts to God (Colossians 3:16).